alt="Accident Claims Assist company logo"

 Once your claim is filed, your vehicle will undergo an inspection to assess the damage caused by the accident.

-An engineer appointed by the faulty party’s insurance company will inspect your vehicle to assess the damage and create a repair estimate.
-This includes evaluating parts that need replacement, dents, painting, and labor costs. - Repair Estimate
+1. Inspection of Vehicle Damages: An engineer appointed by the faulty party’s insurance company will inspect your vehicle to assess the damage and create a repair estimate.
+This includes evaluating parts that need replacement, dents, painting, and labour costs.

-The estimate is provided to your insurance company and is used to determine the costs of repairing the vehicle.
-Once the estimate is finalized, repairs can begin after the insurance company’s approval. - Authorization for Repairs
+1. Repair Estimate: The estimate is provided to your insurance company and used to determine the costs of repairing the vehicle.
+Once the estimate is finalized, repairs can begin after the insurance company approves it.

-After receiving the repair estimate, Accident Claims Assist works on speeding up the process by liaising with the insurance company for authorization.
-Once authorized, your vehicle will be transferred to an approved garage for repairs. - Vehicle Repair Timelines
+1. Authorization for Repairs: After receiving the repair estimate, Accident Claims Assist expedites the process by liaising with the insurance company for authorization.
+Once authorized, your vehicle will be transferred to an approved garage for repairs.

-The repair timeline will depend on the severity of the damage, the availability of parts, and the garage workload.
+1. Vehicle Repair Timelines: The repair timeline will depend on the severity of the damage, the availability of parts, and the garage’s workload.
 Throughout this process, you’ll receive regular progress updates.
-You may also be provided with a replacement car to use while your vehicle is being repaired, minimizing inconvenience.
+You may also receive a replacement car while your vehicle is being repaired, minimizing inconvenience.

 When Is a Driver Considered Fully at Fault?

-A driver is considered completely at fault if their actions directly caused the accident.
+A driver is considered entirely at fault if their actions directly caused the accident.
 Some scenarios include:

-- Admitting Liability at the Scene: If the at-fault driver admits responsibility without proper investigation, they are considered to be at fault.
+• Admitting Liability at the Scene: If the at-fault driver admits responsibility without proper investigation, they are considered at fault.

 Why Choose Accident Claims Assist?

-- Early Settlement: The focus is to get your vehicle repaired quickly so you can get back on the road within 24 hours.
+• Early Settlement: The focus is on getting your vehicle repaired quickly so you can be back on the road within 24 hours.

 Frequently Asked Questions